 To encourage sturdy, upright growth, give the vase a quarter-turn every other day.
 Or, arrange several vases on the latch ledge of a window.
 As the flower stalk leans toward the light, the window glass will keep it from toppling over.

 Hyacinths are fun to display.
-One winter, I arranged a “Spring Portrait” (pictured above) before a window in my parlor.
+One winter, I arranged a “Spring Portrait” (pictured above) in my parlor.
 Plant stand, bottom shelf: Lavender and white Primula obconica.
 Top shelf: pink Begonia semperflorens and forced branches of forsythia.
 Window ledge: ‘Blue Jacket’ hyacinths, forced in small, amethyst-colored vases. .

 Well, I hope you’ll consider forcing a few hyacinth bulbs for indoor winter enjoyment.
-You’ll be happy to have the color and perfume they offer when the snow falls in January.
+You’ll be happy to have the color and perfume when the snow falls in January.